 And the fact is – good for them!
 I’m at the destination and am a captive audience, and Alton Towers is leveraging that fact.

 You should, too.
 Once you have people on your site, what else can you offer?
 If you tag and categorise your range (product information management systems make this easy), it’s simple to offer related products.
-Think Amazon and the ‘customers also bought’ section.
+Think Amazon and the ‘customers also bought’ section, also something we completed for our client Purple Aubergine.
 Or clothing retailers who show you how to complete the look with shoes and accessories that match the shirt on screen.

 Once you have visitors’ attention, make the most of it.